-Now you can build this out as far as you need to, but I recommend making at least 2 personas for your channel, preferably 3 or 4, and then giving them at least 5 attributes so you can really understand what it is that they need and want.
+Now you can build this out as far as you need to, but I recommend making at least two personas for your channel, preferably 3 or 4, and then giving them at least five attributes so you can fully understand what they need and want.

-Start by looking for the general makeup of the sub-niche you’re targeting, personas should always be backed by some real data.
+Start by looking for the general makeup of the sub-niche you’re targeting; some actual data should always back personas.

-You can also test products from different angles than what everyone else is doing, if it is a popular product.
-This can help set you apart as viewers will get something different compared to just a repeat of what a much larger YouTuber said.
+If it is a popular product, you can also test products from different angles than what everyone else is doing.
+This can help set you apart as viewers get something different than just a repeat of what a much larger YouTuber said.

 Consistency builds an audience.

-Being consistent, especially when starting out, will also help YouTube’s algorithm know what your content is about and who it should show it to.
+Being consistent, especially when starting, will also help YouTube’s algorithm know what your content is about and to whom it should show.